ClickHouse/clickhouse-docs/docs/en/cloud/security/azure-privatelink.md

 ### Connection reset by peer

-- Most likely, the Endpoint ID was not added to the service allow-list.
-Revisit the [_Add endpoint ID to services allow-list_ step](#add-endpoint-id-to-services-allow-list).
+Most likely, the Private Endpoint GUID was not added to the service allow-list.
+Revisit the [_Add Private Endpoint GUID to your services allow-list_ step](#add-private-endpoint-guid-to-services-allow-list).

 ### Private Endpoint is in Pending state

-- Most likely, the Endpoint ID was not added to the service allow-list.
-Revisit the [_Add endpoint ID to services allow-list_ step](#add-endpoint-id-to-services-allow-list).
+Most likely, the Private Endpoint GUID was not added to the service allow-list.
+Revisit the [_Add Private Endpoint GUID to your services allow-list_ step](#add-private-endpoint-guid-to-services-allow-list).

 ### Test connectivity

 If you have problems with connecting using Private Link, check your connectivity using `openssl`.
-Make sure the Private Link endpoint status is `Accepted`:
+Make sure the Private Link endpoint status is `Accepted`.

 OpenSSL should be able to connect (see CONNECTED in the output). `errno=104` is expected.